Code-Institute-Submissions/StreamOneProject-1/README.md

 * HTML5
 * CSS3
+	* Bootstrap 3.3.7
 * Google Fonts
 	* Open Sans - [https://fonts.google.com/specimen/Open+Sans](https://fonts.google.com/specimen/Open+Sans)
 	* Righteous - [https://fonts.google.com/specimen/Righteous](https://fonts.google.com/specimen/Righteous)
-* jQuery (from Bootstrap)
+* jQuery 3.3.1
-* AngularJS
+* AngularJS 1.6.5
-	* Angular Route
+	* Angular Route 1.6.8
-	* Angular Messages
+	* Angular Messages 1.6.9
+* Bootstrap
-* Bootstrap - The website will be constructed using HTML5 and The Bootstrap Framework to provide a responsive layout.
-A custom theme will be written in CSS3 to give the site its colour scheme and look and feel.
-The carousel from Bootstrap will be used on the Portfolio page to showcase images, custom CSS will be added to change the look.
+	* The website will be constructed using HTML5 and the Bootstrap Framework to provide a responsive layout.
+	* A custom theme will be written in CSS3 to give the site its colour scheme and look and feel.
+	* The carousel from Bootstrap will be used on the Portfolio page to showcase images, custom CSS will be added to change the look.
+	* The Quote Calculator is made using Bootstrap collapse panels in an accordion style.
-* AngularJS will be used to create the quote calculator - the quote will update automatically as the user changes values on the form.
+* AngularJS is used to create the website:
+	* Routes is used to create a single page website.
+	* Form validation is handled via Angular and Messages is used to display custom error messages under form fields.
+	* The Quote Calculator makes use of Angular form validation, an API call to [Ideal Postcodes](http:/www.ideal-postcodes.co.uk) to find address details, Angular Switch statements to control what fields are shown based on user selections.
-* GoogleMaps will be used on the contact us page to show the office location
+* GoogleMaps will be used on the contact us page to show the office location.

+## Testing

+The website was tested on various devices (desktop, iPhone and iPad) to check layout and style is correct on all resolutions.
+Responsive Design Mode in the browser Safari was also used to check the responsive layout.

 ## Deployment